My Top 10 List of Music to Paint By

 1. Gabriel's Oboe

-I started with what might be #1 because when I do listen to this version of Gabriel's Oboe from the movie "The Mission" by composer, Ennio Morricone, it sends chills up my body.
+I started with what might be #1 because listening to this version of Gabriel's Oboe from the movie "The Mission" by composer Ennio Morricone sends chills up my body.
 I would have to be painting something smooth and visually dynamic.
-I can't say that I finished a particular work while listening to this music. but I titled a painting "The Mission", based on the score by Morricone.
-In my mind, outer space evokes a mission so this image resulted in the artwork below.
+I can't say that I finished a particular work while listening to this music. but I titled a painting, "The Mission," based on the score by Morricone.
+In my mind, outer space evokes a mission, so this image resulted in the artwork below.

 2. You Can Go Your Own Way